-Although the 2006 remake of Black Christmas is surprisingly worthwhile, the 1974 original is the king of Christmas slashers.
-When a sorority begins receiving threatening calls during a Christmas party, some of the girls brush off the scare.
-A precedent of Halloween—and a clear influence on John Carpenter's groundbreaking slasher film—the film follows an escaped maniac that returns to his home to find a sorority in its place.
-The unidentified caller elevates his tactics, and all too soon bodies begin to pile up.
-There's nothing like being home for the holidays.
+This Christmas slasher classic has come back from the grave a number of times—most recently in 2019, with the Blumhouse Productions reboot starring Imogen Poots.
+Alas, critics have not been too kind to this most recent incarnation.
+And while the 2006 remake is surprisingly worthwhile, the 1974 original is the king of Christmas slashers.
+When a sorority house receives threatening calls during a Christmas party, some of the sorority sisters brush off the scare as a crank caller.
+Bad move, very bad move.
+A precursor to Halloween—and a clear influence on John Carpenter's groundbreaking slasher film—Black Christmas follows an escaped maniac who returns home only to find a sorority house in its place.
+It isn't long before the bodies start piling up in the snow.

 Silent Night, Deadly Night

-When young Billy sees his parents’ murder on Christmas Eve, it traumatizes him for life.
-Raised by nuns, he's abused by the Mother Superior, but that's not what pushes him over the limit.
-His employment in a department store during Christmastime ultimately triggers Billy's PTSD; it leads Billy to start dressing as Santa Claus while murdering scads of people around town.
-After his time in retail, Billy's seen some horrors, and now he can decide who needs to be punished—including misbehaving kids.
-This flick has a deserved cult following.
-So ... have you been naughty or nice?
+When young Billy witnesses the murder of his parents on Christmas Eve, it traumatizes him for life.
+Raised by nuns, he's abused by the Mother Superior, but that's not what pushes him over the edge.
+Years later, a now-grown Billy is working at a department store during Christmastime.
+Ultimately, the job triggers Billy's PTSD, pushing Billy to dress up as Santa Claus and go on a crimson-stained killing spree.
+After his time in retail, Billy's seen some horrors, and now he's deciding who's naughty or nice.
+Silent Night, Deadly Night launched a slasher horror series that now contains six horror films.

-Serial killer Jack Frost is on his way to be executed when his transport vehicle crashes, causing him to be reanimated as a snowman.
+Convicted serial killer Jack Frost is on his way to the execution chamber when his transport vehicle crashes into a truck carrying hazardous genetic material.
+As a result of the crash, Frost fuses with the snow on the ground, and his spirit finds new life as a sinister snowman.
 Given another chance to kill, Frost goes after the sheriff that captured him.
-Frost wreaks havoc on the town of Snowmonton; he has a nose that functions as both a killing tool and a device to sexually assault his victims.
-There's murder, there's sex, and there's some interesting visuals to say the least.
-Equally terrifying and hilarious, Jack Frost has become a Christmas classic for many.
+Frost wreaks havoc on the town of Snowmonton.
+There's murder, there's sex, and some interesting special effects, to say the least.

 Related: 4 Eerie Olde Holiday Ghost Stories